llvm/llvm-foundation-www/content/docs/branch-rename.md

 * We have sent emails out to other repository owners to enlist their assistance with renaming
 * We still look good to have this effort wrapped up by the 28th of this month

+### As of 2021.01.28

+* The removal of the "master" branch from all repositories in the llvm org on GitHub has been completed.